United Airlines Flight 227 Crash: The Disaster at SLC

 “250 knots at 10,000 feet.”

-At first glance, this seemed normal.
-But it wasn’t.
-The plane was descending at over 2,300 feet per minute—three times the recommended descent rate.
-That should have been a massive red flag.
-And yet, the captain didn’t correct it.
+The plane was descending at over 2,300 feet per minute, three times the recommended descent rate.
+The captain didn’t correct it.
 The First Officer, Philip Spicer, tried to apply power to slow the descent.
 Captain Kehmeier stopped him and told him to wait.
-Thirty seconds later, the captain finally tried to add power—but by then, it was too late.
+Thirty seconds later, the captain finally tried to add power.
+It was too late.

-The cabin filled with thick, toxic smoke.
+The cabin filled with thick smoke.
 Passengers scrambled for the exits.
-Some made it.
-Many didn’t.

 Survival and Tragedy: The Human Cost

-Out of 91 people onboard, 43 died—but not because of the crash itself.
+Out of 91 people onboard, 43 died.
+Not because of the crash itself.

 “There were no traumatic injuries that would have precluded escape.”

-Most of the victims could have survived—if not for the fire and smoke.
-When emergency responders arrived, they found bodies piled in the aisles—people who had almost made it but were overtaken by flames before reaching an exit.
-Among the victims was Bill Linderman, a champion rodeo cowboy, who had unknowingly left behind an eerie final message.
-Hours before the crash, he cashed a check at Denver’s Pig ’n Whistle restaurant and, in the space for his address, wrote just one word: “Heaven.”
-It had been a joke at the time, but by nightfall, it became a chilling premonition.
-In the end, the remains were removed in 40 separate body bags.
+Most of the victims would have survived.
+The fire and smoke killed them.
+When emergency responders arrived, they found bodies piled in the aisles, overtaken by flames before they could reach an exit.
+Among the victims was Bill Linderman, a champion rodeo cowboy, who had left behind a final message hours before the crash.
+He cashed a check at Denver’s Pig ‘n Whistle restaurant and, in the space for his address, wrote one word: “Heaven.”
+The remains were removed in 40 separate body bags.

 Survivor Testimonies:

 Marvin Bennett, a missionary returning home from Colombia, tried to unbuckle his 6-year-old daughter, Rosa.
 Before he could free her, a fireball from a ruptured oxygen line engulfed them.
-Another passenger, Nad Brown, saved Bennett’s life, dragging him from the flames—but Rosa along with his wife Janet, and other daughter Maria was lost.
+Another passenger, Nad Brown, pulled Bennett out of the flames.
+Rosa, his wife Janet, and their daughter Maria did not make it out.

-Shigelakia Shimura, a Japanese scientist, survived because he was already unbuckled at the time of impact, allowing him to escape before the flames consumed the cabin.
+Shigelakia Shimura, a Japanese scientist, survived because he was already unbuckled at impact and escaped before the flames consumed the cabin.

 What Went Wrong?
 The Captain’s Troubling History

-The official cause of the crash was determined to be pilot error—specifically, Captain Kehmeier’s failure to arrest the plane’s descent in time.
-But what investigators found about Kehmeier’s past is even more unsettling.
-This was not a case of an experienced pilot making an unfortunate mistake.
+The official cause of the crash was pilot error, specifically Captain Kehmeier’s failure to arrest the plane’s descent in time.
+What investigators found about his past is worse.
 Captain Kehmeier should never have been flying that night.

-His training record was riddled with failures, poor evaluations, and second chances he never should have received:
+His training record was a catalog of failures and second chances that should never have been granted:

-• 1964: He failed an instrument proficiency check.
-He only passed on a second attempt, two days later.
+1964: He failed an instrument proficiency check and only passed on a second attempt, two days later.

-• 1965: His final Boeing 727 flight check was described as “below average.”
-The FAA examiner noted he had to be reminded to stay on altitude and airspeed—basic piloting skills.
+1965: His final Boeing 727 flight check was described as “below average.”
+The FAA examiner noted he had to be reminded to maintain altitude and airspeed, basic piloting skills.

-And yet, despite these red flags, he was still allowed to command a jetliner.
+And yet he was still allowed to command a jetliner.
 Had anyone in the chain of command acted on these concerns, Flight 227 never would have crashed.

 The Aftermath: How Flight 227 Changed Aviation